newatoms/guides/be-a-managing-director/readme.md

 Making sure the business keeps evolving and changing as the world around it does involves ensuring that the working process — which is the secret recipe of our company — is good.

 This does not mean that you need to decide how everyone works, but more that you need to make sure that the process keeps developing and improving.
-As well as that everyone in the company needs to take ownership over it.
+This involves everyone in the company taking ownership over it.

 ### Help solve the problems no-one else can